benjymous/annotations/sandman/sandman.01.md

   The spell itself was inspired by the poem _"The Magic Wood"_ by [Henry Treece](https://en.wikipedia.org/wiki/Henry_Treece).

-  [Here’s a YouTube link](https://www.youtube.com/watch?v=UUfITbcisNo) to Neil talking about it followed by a reading by Peter Capaldi.
+  [Here’s a YouTube link](https://www.youtube.com/watch?v=UUfITbcisNo) to Neil talking about it on _With Great Pleasure_ on BBC Radio 4, followed by a reading by Peter Capaldi.

 ### Page 6